secretgraph/secretgraph/README.md

 -   deleteContentOrCluster: mark cluster or content for deletion (in case of cluster also to children)
 -   resetDeletionContentOrCluster: reset deletion mark

+# Internal

+## ContentAction groups

+idea: seperate actions with different concerns.

+-   "": default
+-   view: for view actions
+-   fetch: autodelete contents if all fetch contentActions are used

 # FAQ

 ## Why two languages?